LowTechCoder/rpi4-retroarch-guide/README.md

 * Configure RetroArch
 * Install a script to autostart Retroarch, shutdown the Rraspbery Pi, and backup RetroArch config files to the thumbdrive.

-Things I won't cover in the guide just yet:
+Things I won't cover in the guide for now:
 Installing N64, PSP or newer emulators.

 ## Boot up Raspberry Pi OS and lets get started